 Sally Nielsen has more than 30 years of experience advising mid-size and large, private and tax-exempt entities on benefits issues related to the design, communication and administration of benefit plans and related funding vehicles.
 A significant part of her practice involves assisting clients on fiduciary aspects of plan administration and plan investment management.

-Ms. Nielsen represents several plan investment committees of $1 billion plus defined benefit and 401(k) plans, including negotiating complex investment management and service provider agreements and working with committees on investment management, securities lending and alternative investments.
-She has extensive experience in identifying and resolving employee benefits issues in corporate transactions as well as advising clients on executive compensation, work force reductions and human resource operations., Ms. Nielsen has represented employers in disputes with the IRS, the DOL and the PBGC, as well as with private parties.
+Ms. Nielsen represents several plan investment committees, including many committees that each oversee several billion dollars of assets for defined benefit and 401(k) plans.
+She has expertise in negotiating complex investment management agreements, trust agreements and third party administrative services agreements.
+She also provides fiduciary training to plan administrators, investment committees and in-house finance and legal teams in connection with plan administration and plan investment duties.
+She frequently works with the client’s other professional advisors including actuaries and investment consultants in implementing management and fiduciary decisions.
+She has extensive experience in identifying and resolving employee benefits issues in corporate transactions as well as advising clients on executive compensation, work force reductions and human resources operations.
+Ms. Nielsen has represented employers in disputes with the IRS, the DOL and the PBGC, as well as with private parties.

 While in law school, she served as the executive articles editor of the Emory Law Journal.